TimBellerby/PM-Programming-Language/README.md

 the Partitioned Global Address Space approach which builds synchronisation into basic operations and excludes race conditions.

-The PM interpreter uses a parallel virtual machine and is designed for debugging PM code.

 The PM compiler currently cross-compiles to Fortran+MPI.
 More target language/library combinations are planned, including Fortran-MPI-OpenMP and accelerator support (initially via either OpenMP or OpenACC)

-For a more complete project description see www.pm-lang.org
+The PM interpreter uses a parallel virtual machine and is designed for debugging PM code.

 The language specification (available in /doc) while incomplete in places, will give a good view of the features of the version 0.4 of the language.

+## Installation and use

 This is an initial (not stable) pr-release of version 0.4 of the language.
 The interpreter is currently more stable than the compiler.